WISDEM/CCBlade/docs/installation.rst

 .. note::

-    The CCBlade installation also installs the module `AirfoilPrep.py <https://github.com/NREL-WISDEM/AirfoilPreppy>`_.
+    The CCBlade installation also installs the `AirfoilPrep` module.
 Although it is not strictly necessary to use AirfoilPrep.py with CCBlade, its inclusion is convenient when working with AeroDyn input files or doing any aerodynamic preprocessing of airfoil data.
-If you wish to do more with AirfoilPrep.py please see its documentation `here <http://nrel-wisdem.github.io/AirfoilPreppy>`_.